Homosexuality in the Christian Scriptures

 was only created in the late 19th century.
 More recent versions of the Bible translate arsenokoitai here as:

-In doing this, they appear to have little respect to the actual meaning of
+In doing this, they appear to have little respect or attention to the actual meaning of

 the original Greek verse.
 By using the term "homosexual" the translators changed